 Essay winners will be contacted by the Department of Economics by email.

 This contest is open to all undergraduate economics majors and minors.
 Prior award winners are ineligible for this contest.
 The award's 1st prize is $500 and 2nd prize is $250.
 To enter the contest, the student must write an essay discussing how public choice theory applies to an everyday problem.

 This contest is open to all undergraduate economics majors or minors.
 Prior award winners are ineligible for this contest.
 The award's 1st prize is $500 and 2nd prize is $250.
 To enter the contest, the student must write an essay on the topic chosen for that year.

-This contest is open to all undergraduates who are currently enrolled in any 100 level Economics class during the current spring semester.
+This contest is open to all undergraduates who are currently enrolled in any 100-level Economics class during the current spring semester.
 Prior award winners are ineligible for this contest.
 The award's 1st prize is $500 and 2nd prize is $250.
-To enter the contest, the student must write an essay discussing how economics and individual liberty promote individual and societal well being.
-The essay must not exceed 5 pages or 1500 words in length.
+To enter the contest, the student must write an essay discussing how economics and individual liberty promote individual and societal well-being.